haileytapia/portfolio/DiscordUserGuide.md

 Your Discord account is now created.

-You can continue this guide using the Discord website—which you are doing now—or the [Discord desktop or mobile app](#download-discord).
+Continue following this guide using the Discord website—where you are now—or the [Discord desktop or mobile app](#download-discord).

 ### Download Discord (optional)